HtmlUnit/htmlunit-android/README.md

 HtmlUnit is a "GUI-Less browser for Java programs" usually runs on every platform supported by java.

 But Android is a bit different because the Android SDK already includes some (old) classes from  the Apache HttpClient.
-HtmlUnit also uses the HttpClient but a more recent version; and this is where the problem begins.
+HtmlUnit uses a more recent version HttpClient; and this is where the problem begins.

 To solve the conflicts, this package uses [shading](https://maven.apache.org/plugins/maven-shade-plugin/) and includes the HttpClient in the jar file itself but with a modified package name.
 There are no changes done